jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 ### 587 Public Service Commissioner's powers when collective agreements are negotiated
 (1) During the negotiations for a collective agreement that is to bind any employees of a board, the Public Service Commissioner has, for the purpose of those negotiations, all the rights, duties, and powers of an employer under the Employment Relations Act 2000 in respect of those employees.
-(2) To avoid doubt and without limiting subsection (1), the powers referred to in that subsection include the power to lock out or suspend employees.
+(2) To avoid doubt and without limiting subsection (1), the powers referred to in that subsection include the power to— (a) lock out employees:
+  (b) suspend employees:
+  (c) make specified pay deductions.
 (3) Despite subsection (1), in the case of employees who are members of a union, the Public Service Commissioner may, where there is a strike, exercise the power of suspension by advising the union of the class or classes of employees who are, or are to be, suspended, and, if the union is so advised, the suspension takes effect on the date specified for the purpose in the advice, and the Commissioner need not—
   (a) separately advise any employee who is included in a class; or (b) comply with section 89 of the Employment Relations Act 2000.
 (4) In any case where the Public Service Commissioner has suspended or locked out an employee under this section, the Commissioner may, at the Commissioner’s discretion, give either or both of the following directions:
   (a) that the employee is not to be remunerated in respect of the period of the suspension or lockout:
   (b) that any amount paid to the employee in respect of that period be deducted from any remuneration otherwise payable to the employee.
+(4A) In any case where the Public Service Commissioner intends to make a specified pay deduction, the Commissioner may give a direction that a specified pay deduction is to be made.
-(5) Any direction under subsection (4)—
+(5) Any direction under subsection (4) or (4A)—
   (a) may be given to any person responsible for effecting payments or transfers of sums of money required for the remuneration of the employee; and
   (b) must be followed by the person.
-(6) The Public Service Commissioner may give any notice that, as a result of a direction under subsection (4)﻿(b), is required to be given to an employee under section 6(3)﻿(b) of the Wages Protection Act 1983.
+(6) The Public Service Commissioner may give any notice that, as a result of a direction under subsection (4)﻿(b) or (4A), is required to be given to an employee under section 6(3)﻿(b) of the Wages Protection Act 1983.
 (7) Subsection (1)—
   (a) overrides section 601(2); and
   (b) is subject to sections 589 and 590.